 WHAT IS WEAR AND TEAR IN AN INVESTMENT PROPERTY?

-The grey area between wear-and-tear and damage is difficult to navigate for renters, owners, and property managers when it comes to deciphering who is responsible for the cost of repair or replacement.
+In Australia and New Zealand, legislation recognises fair wear and tear, acknowledging that rental properties cannot remain in their initial condition indefinitely.
+The grey area between wear-and-tear and damage can be difficult to navigate for renters, owners, and property managers when it comes to deciphering who is responsible for the cost of repair or replacement.

 Generally speaking, the definition of wear and tear is when something has deteriorated in a rental property due to regular use or impact over time.
 This is based on normal daily use and can be assessed as a gradual degradation over time.